“The wise man learns from someone else’s mistakes, the smart man learns from his own, and the stupid one never learns.”

 Mistake #5: Going To College

 My college experience was better than most.
-I got a BComm at a mediocre school and a Master’s in Econ from a good one.
-I left college debt-free, after getting a free ride through undergrad.
 I got a great job in my field right out of school.
 I made a lot of lifelong friends in college, and I had an absolutely amazing time (see mistakes #2 and #3).

-Still, if I could go back in time and talk to my eighteen year old self, I think I would tell him to skip the entire post-secondary education charade entirely.
-I suppose I got a lot out of my education, and it definitely opened up doors for me, but what about the opportunity cost?
+Still, if I could go back in time and talk to my eighteen year old self, I think I would tell him to skip the post-secondary education charade entirely.
+I suppose I got something out of my education, and it definitely opened up doors for me, but what about the opportunity cost?
 What else might I have done with those five years?

 At the ripe old age of twenty-eight, and after having made a career change into a completely unrelated field, I think I would have been better off if I had skipped college entirely.